 A strengths-based culture is cultivable and applicable at every step of the employee lifecycle – from recruitment and selection of the right candidate for the right position to career development, from succession planning to leadership development and team building.

-The strengths-based philosophy has represented a significant shift in thinking compared to the past.
+The strength-based theory has represented a significant shift in thinking compared to the past.
 While the area is far from being fully researched, it has created a fertile ground for new practices based on the strengths psychology.

 What’s more, the application of the strengths philosophy has wider social implications.
 Think about it – a society that encourages the individual to excel in their strengths, rather than avoiding distortions or hammering down problems.
 The optimization for strengths and management of weaknesses through complementary partnerships leads to: